GiellaLT

 About GiellaLT

-This site contains the technical documentation of the GiellaLT infrastructure, developed and used by Divvun and Giellatekno.
+This site contains the technical documentation of the GiellaLT infrastructure, developed and used by Divvun, Giellatekno and others.
 It is an open source website providing analysers and tools for a wide range of languages, as well as a ready-made setup for adding more languages.

 The possibility to make computer tools for your language